deeplearning4j/deeplearning4j/ai-machinelearning-deeplearning.md

 *Deep* is a technical term.
 It refers to the number of layers in a neural network.
 A shallow network has one so-called *hidden layer*, and a deep network has more than one.
 Multiple hidden layers allow deep neural networks to learn features of the data in a so-called feature hierarchy, because simple features (e.g. two pixels) recombine from one layer to the next, to form more complex features (e.g. a line).
 Nets with many layers pass input data (features) through more mathematical operations than nets with few layers, and are therefore more computationally intensive to train.
 Computational intensivity is one of the hallmarks of deep learning, and it is one reason why GPUs are in demand to train deep-learning models.

+So you could apply the same definition to deep learning that Arthur Samuel did to machine learning -- a "field of study that gives computers the ability to learn without being explicitly programmed" -- while adding that it tends to result in higher accuracy, require more hardware or training time, and perform exceptionally well on machine perception tasks that involved unstructured data such as blobs of pixels or text.

 ### <a name="beginner">Other Deeplearning4j Tutorials</a>
 * [Introduction to Neural Networks](./neuralnet-overview)
 * [Word2Vec: Neural Embeddings for Java](./word2vec)